 We present predictions for the $E_G$ statistic based on the mock CSST redshift distributions detailed in Section~\ref{sec:CSST_intro}.
 Figure~\ref{fig:eg_l} summarizes the results.
 The top left panels show $E_G(\ell)$ for various combinations of lens and source redshift bins, while the lower right panels display the relative statistical uncertainty, $\sigma(E_G)/E_G$, as a function of multipole $\ell$ across 20 log-spaced bins between $\ell=10$ and $\ell=1000$.

 Our forecasts indicate that few-percent level precision on $E_G$ is achievable over a wide range of angular scales and lens-source redshift pairs.
 The constraints exhibit a distinct scale dependence: at large scales ($\ell < 100$), cosmic variance dominates, leading to larger uncertainties.
-At smaller scales ($\ell > 100$), the precision improves significantly, with constraints reaching $\sim 4\%$ across various lens redshift bins.
-This scale-dependent behavior can be understood by comparing with the $\beta$ constraints in Table~\ref{tab:csst-survey}.
-At small scales, the $E_G$ constraints are predominantly limited by the precision on $\beta$, which explains the flattening of the $E_G$ uncertainty curves in this regime.
+At smaller scales ($\ell > 100$), the precision improves significantly, with constraints reaching $\sim 4\%$ across various lens redshift bins. {This scale-dependent behavior can be understood by checking the $\beta$ constraints~\citep{LiZY2026} shown in the last column of Table~\ref{tab:redshift_bins}.} At small scales, the $E_G$ constraints are predominantly limited by the precision on $\beta$, which explains the flattening of the $E_G$ uncertainty curves in this regime.

 To obtain a scale-independent $E_G$ constraint, we combine the $E_G(\ell)$ measurements across different multipoles using equation~(\ref{eq:EG_noell}).
 In this process, we adopt the simplifying assumption that, for a given lens redshift bin, we treat all available source redshift bins as a single combined source sample to maximize the lensing signal.
 The resulting integrated $E_G$ constraints as a function of the lens redshift are shown in the left panel of figure~\ref{fig:eg_sum}.
 The predicted $E_G$ measurements can reach $3\%-9\%$ over the lens redshift range $0<z<1.2$ --- a factor of several to an order of magnitude improvement over current observations.
-These results demonstrate that CSST will be a highly competitive facility for future $E_G$ studies across a broad range of scales and redshifts~\cite{Pullen2015,Pourtsidou2016,Abidi2023,Patki2025,Leonard2025}.
+These results demonstrate that CSST will be a highly competitive facility for future $E_G$ studies across a broad range of scales and redshifts~\citep{Pullen2015,Pourtsidou2016,Abidi2023,Patki2025,Leonard2025,Li2025}.